boxboat-github-practice/.github/profile/README.md

 - :world_map: We are a fully remote company.
 We have engineers spread all across the US.
 - :heart: We love Kubernetes and the Cloud Native ecosystem.
-- :nerd_face: We have practices around GitHub, GitLab, Azure, AWS, GCP, and Security!
+- :nerd_face: We have practices around GitHub, Azure, AWS, GCP, and Security!

 :money_mouth_face: **We are hiring**, reach out to us if you want to become part of the team.